 Most GM power steering pumps are not recommended for these swaps.
 The amount of pressure generated by the GM-style pumps is not safe for the Ford Hydroboost units.
 This can be common on some of your aftermarket LS swaps.
-A good rule of thumb is to stick with a Ford pump if at all possible.
+A good rule of thumb is sticking with a Ford pump if possible.

-You can see on the picture below, there are distinct plumbing differences between the 96-98 and the 99-04 year ranges.
-The factory plumbing of these is another way to spot out these differences between the two versions.
+You can see in the picture below that there are distinct plumbing differences between the 96-98 and the 99-04 year ranges.
+The factory plumbing of these is another way to spot these differences between the two versions.

 Traditionally, AN lines and fittings are used for the plumbing of these swaps.
-These style of fittings will provide you with a secure, leak-free connection as well as an aesthetically pleasing look to your build.
+These fittings will provide you with a secure, leak-free connection and an aesthetically pleasing look to your build.
 These lines and fittings can be modified to length for a streamlined installation.
-You can also opt to have stock Hydroboost lines modified through a local shop in some cases.
+In some cases, you can also opt to have stock Hydroboost lines modified through a local shop.

-Choosing a fluid reservoir is another area you will need to cover when plumbing your Hydroboost system.
+Choosing a fluid reservoir is another area you must cover when plumbing your Hydroboost system.
 Placement in the engine bay will determine what style reservoir you will use.
 The most commonly used application will be the 1996-2004 2V/4V reservoir.
-These will be an OEM Ford option and will hold an ample amount of fluid for the swap.
+These will be an OEM Ford option and will hold ample fluid for the swap.

 Well, we hope this article has helped you with your Hydroboost swap needs.
 Check out all of our Hydroboost Swap Parts on the links below.
 As always, make sure to keep it here with LMR.com for the latest tech info for your 1979-present Mustang!